Box Canyon (Borrego Springs, California)

 Box Canyon in Anza-Borrego Desert State Park in San Diego County, is a California Historical Landmark No. 472 listed on September 11, 1950.
 Box Canyon is a desert canyon and mountain pass on the Historic Southern Emigrant Trail.
 The US troops under General Stephen Watts Kearny and with US scout Kit Carson found Box Canyon and its pass in October 1846.
 On January 19, 1847, Kearny was the leader of a wagon train with Colonel Philip St. George Cooke and the Mormon Battalion that used Box Canyon to head west.
 The group used hand tool to widen and clear Box Canyon so the covered wagons could pass.
 The road through Box Canyon became the first road into Southern Alta California.

 The Butterfield Overland Mail Route passed through Box Canyon, also called the Kearney Trail.
 Overland routed was called, Second Division's route, traveled from Fort Yuma to Warners Pass and followed the Sonora Road, an old Spanish and Mexican trail from Sonora, México, to San Diego.
-The Butterfield Overland route ran form 1857 to 1861.
+The Butterfield Overland route ran from 1857 to 1861.